tgoldenberg/brn-gitbook/chapter_3_the_beginnings_of_an_app.md

 Now copy/paste the contents at [this gist](https://gist.github.com/tgoldenberg/b024fd60ad6fab148bdcd2b039eac5c9) and past them in `application/styles/colors.js`.

-Before we build our first component, a warning that we will be using ES6 syntax.
-If you're unfamiliar with using features such as `import`, `{}` destructuring, the `...` spread operator, and the `=>` fat arrow function syntax, we recommending first completing the ES6 chapter in the appendix.
+Before we build our first component, a warning that we will be using [**ES6**](http://es6-features.org/) syntax.
+If you're unfamiliar with using features such as `import`, destructuring, the spread operator, and the `=>` fat arrow function syntax, we recommending first completing the ES6 chapter in the appendix.
 Here are some other resources to get you up to speed:

 - [Tutorial by Mantra](https://tutor.mantrajs.com/say-hello-to-ES2015/introduction)
 - [learnharmony.org](http://learnharmony.org/)
 - [Video by Sencha](https://www.youtube.com/watch?v=Z7yS28I5ci4)

-Since `Navigator` is not opinionated in terms of UI, we will need to `npm install` the following packages
+Since **Navigator** is not opinionated in terms of UI, we will need to `npm install` the following packages
   - `react-native-vector-icons`
   - `react-native-navbar`